isabellapedraza/fritter-backend/README.md

 - `403` if the user is not logged in
 - `403` if the user is not the creator of the time
 - `404` if the timeId is invalid
-- `409` if the endTime is not valid

 #### `DELETE /api/times/:timeId?` - Delete a time